zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-08-categorical-data.md

-# Activity 2.8: Identifying values in categorical data
+# 8. Identifying values in categorical data

 Categorical variables are those where the data can be divided into categories, or groups.
 For example: race, gender, age group, and educational level.